Celeste Headlee

-Celeste Headlee (born December 30, 1969) is an American radio journalist, author, public speaker, and co-host of the weekly series Retro Report on PBS.
+Celeste Headlee (born December 30, 1969) is an American radio journalist, author, public speaker, musician, and co-host of the weekly series Retro Report on PBS.
 In her 20-year career in public radio, Headlee has served as the host of the Georgia Public Broadcasting program "On Second Thought" and co-host of the national morning news show The Takeaway.
 Before 2009, she was the Midwest Correspondent for NPR's Day to Day and the host of a weekly show on Detroit Public Radio.
 Headlee is the author of We Need to Talk: How to Have Conversations That Matter (Harper Wave, September 19, 2017).

 Early life

 Celeste Headlee was born December 30, 1969, in Whittier, California, the daughter of Judith Anne Still, a writer, and Larry Headlee, a marine geologist.
-Her father is of European descent.
-Her maternal grandparents were composer William Grant Still and pianist Verna Arvey.
-Her maternal grandfather was African-American and her maternal grandmother was of Russian Jewish descent.
+Her father, a "white guy with Texas roots," is of European descent; and her maternal grandparents were the African-American composer, William Grant Still; and the white Russian-Jewish pianist, Verna Arvey.

-Headlee graduated from Northern Arizona University (NAU) and then received a masters degree in vocal performance from the University of Michigan.
+Headlee graduated from Northern Arizona University (NAU) and then received a master's degree in vocal performance from the University of Michigan.